-This BUI should be applied only to public bathing beaches, including inland lake public beaches that are routinely monitored, and Primary Contact Class A stream segments, as these are the areas that Ohio has determined to be heavily used or could support frequent primary contact activities.
-Class A streams and rivers are specifically designated in Ohio's water quality standards (Ohio Administrative Code 3745-1-07 table 7-16).
-Class B and C streams and rivers and those with a secondary contact recreation use designation do not meet the definition in the IJC's Listing Guideline of "commonly used" waters.
-Appendix D contains a list of public bathing beaches and the Class A stream segments in each AOC where this BUI applies.
+This BUI should be applied only to public bathing beaches, including inland lake public beaches that are routinely monitored, and Ohio Dept. of Natural Resources designated Paddling Streams, as these are the areas that Ohio has determined to be heavily used or could support frequent primary contact activities.
+Appendix D contains a list of public bathing beaches and designated paddling streams in each AOC where this BUI applies.